Tadeusz Pieronek: Biography

-Pieronek was born to Polish parents in the Żywiec Beskids village of Radziechowy near Żywiec in interbellum Poland.
-Ordained a priest in 1957 under the communist regime, from 1951 to 1954 he studied at the Theological Faculty of the Jagiellonian University in Cracow, then after its dissolution by the Communist government at the major seminary of the archdiocese of Cracow, from 1956 until 1960 at the Faculty of Canon Law at the Catholic University of Lublin.
+Pieronek was born to Polish parents in the Żywiec Beskids village of Radziechowy in interbellum Poland.
+Ordained a priest in 1957 under the communist regime, from 1951 to 1954 he studied at the Theological Faculty of the Jagiellonian University in Kraków, then after its dissolution by the Communist government at the major seminary of the archdiocese of Kraków, from 1956 until 1960 at the Faculty of Canon Law at the Catholic University of Lublin.
 From 1961 until 1965 he studied in Rome at the Pontifical Lateran University, specializing in civil law as well as canon law.
 He received his doctorate in 1975, and was appointed theology professor in 1987.

-He was auxiliary bishop of the Sosnowiec from 1992 to 1998.
+He was auxiliary bishop of the Diocese of Sosnowiec from 1992 to 1998.
 From 1993 until 1998 he was secretary-general of the Polish bishops' conference.
-In 1998 he resigned his post after Piotr Libera was elected bishop and Pieronek was appointed titular bishop of Cufrura.
+In 1998 he resigned his post after Piotr Libera was elected bishop and Pieronek was appointed titular bishop of Cufruta.
 From 1998 to 2004 he was rector of the Pontifical Academy of Theology.
-In 2007 he celebrated his 50th priestly anniversary with Cardinal Stanislaw Dziwisz in his residence in Cracow.
+In 2007 he celebrated his 50th priestly anniversary with Cardinal Stanislaw Dziwisz in his residence in Kraków.
 In 2008, Pieronek received the Jan Karski Eagle Award to honour Pieronek's combat for tolerance and his efforts to fight against the "extremism" and alleged "antisemitic tendencies" of Radio Maryja, led by Redemptorist Father Tadeusz Rydzyk C.Ss.R.
-In his later years, Pieronek supported the social project of the Children's Hospice "Father Józef Tischner” in the city of Cracow.
+In his later years, Pieronek supported the social project of the Children's Hospice "Father Józef Tischner" in the city of Kraków.
 Bishop Pieronek supported the work of the Open Society Institute of George Soros.

+Pieronek died on 27 December 2018 in Kraków.